CedricFauth/console_game_engine/README.md

-# game engine for the unix terminal
+# a game engine for the unix terminal

 Currently planning the project.